Vilicus Farms prepares to begin custom grazing in June

 It provides other ranchers’ cattle the extra nutritional boost from high-quality pulse and barley forages, and allows Vilicus Farms the time to acquire its own herd and continue its soil health work.

-Paul was a former apprentice with the San Juan Ranch in Saguache, Colorado.
+Paul was a former apprentice with the San Juan Ranch in Saguache, Colo.
 He became an apprentice after becoming hooked on agriculture during college.

 “After graduating, I spent two years as an apprentice to the owner-operators of the ranch who remain my mentors to this day,” he said.

-The apprenticeship position is one of many such positions in the New Agrarian Program, which is operated by the Quivira Coalition, out of Santa Fe, New Mexico.
+The apprenticeship position is one of many such positions in the New Agrarian Program, which is operated by the Quivira Coalition, out of Santa Fe, N.M.

 “The program is intended to help normalize apprenticeship as a way for those not from an ag background to be able to become involved in ag for a career,” he said.
 “It gives apprentices the opportunity to work and learn from a farmer or rancher or other ag operator side-by-side.”